InduSubramanian/CovidCare/README.md

  ## **Description:**

 CovidCare is a mobile application which acts as a **comprehensive guide and aid for infected people**, eligible for home quarantine, and normal  users.
+The application helps to keep all the required data in one place and makes it easily accessible and available to the public.

 ### **Features:**
 - **Reminders**